 General law (1) Introduction to common law and statute

-This part looks at the main ways that our law is made and explains what common law is.
+This part shows you the main ways that our law is made and explains what common law is.
 We also look at the process of creating legislation in Parliament.

 General law (2) Introduction to criminal law and civil law

-This part explains the difference between these two types of law and discuss case law.
-There is also some content on the different types of ‘legal personnel’ and the work that they do.
+This part explains the difference between these two types of law and we tell you about case law.
+There is also content on the different types of ‘legal personnel’ & the work that they do.

 - The four types of law